 ANKLE BRACHIAL INDEX (ABI)

 With ultrasound, we have the ability to screen for peripheral vascular disease.
 The distal posterior tibial artery (the artery at the inner ankle) is located with ultrasound.
 Using spectral and color doppler imaging, we can measure the peak systolic velocity.
 A blood pressure cuff is then placed on each calf and inflated to obtain pressure in the lower ankle.
 The blood pressure in the lower ankle is divided by the pressure in the arm.
-This determines specific characteristics of your arterial blood flow and allows us to begin plans for treatment.
+This determines the specific characteristics of your arterial blood flow and allows us to begin plans for treatment.